 - For opt-ins and opt-outs that occurred via mobile-originated messages on Airship SMS, Airship stores date/time data for those opt-ins and opt-outs for rolling 4 years.

 In addition to standard opt-in and opt-out operations, you can configure a webhook to respond to mobile-originated messages.

-You can use a webhook to respond to mobile-originated messages when either the keyword or the information you want to respond with are variable and defined outside Airship.
-For example, if users want to text the defined keyword
+You can use a webhook to respond to mobile-originated messages when either the keyword or the information you want to respond with are variable and defined outside of Airship.
+For example, if users text the defined keyword

 balance to your sender ID, you can use a webhook to process incoming messages and respond with each individual user's balance.
 If a user texts a variable keyword, like

-mobile_originated_id that represents an individual mobile-originated message.
+mobile_originated_id that represents an individual MO message.
 You will use this ID and send a response using the

 /sms/custom-response API.
 Because you are responding to a message sent to you by a member of your audience, custom responses do not require users to opt in.
 However, the